Public Authority Training Program

 Join the Training Mailing List!
 If you want to be placed on the mailing list to receive notifications about upcoming training courses and workshops, call 510-577-3554 with your name, full address, phone number, language and preferred training courses.

 All Public Authority training classes are voluntary.

-The Public Authority Registry does not require specific classes in order to be referred out to providers, unless clearly requested during the interview process.
-Participation in the Public Authority workshops and classes may improve your chances of being accepted on the registry and employed by IHSS consumers who use the Registry to connect with homecare workers.
+The Public Authority Registry does not require specific classes in order to be referred out to Consumers, unless clearly requested during the interview process.
+Participation in the Public Authority workshops and classes may improve your chances of being accepted on the Registry and employed by IHSS Consumers who use the Registry to connect with homecare workers.

 Core Workshop & Class Descriptions

 Learn who employs IHSS workers, what job duties you might perform, how to be successful in an interview, and how to negotiate a job agreement.
 Participants learn about consumer rights including a consumer’s right to appeal a cut in their hours.
 You will also learn about medical conditions common for people who are elderly.

 Caring for Yourself, While Caring for Others